bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-08-days-of-being-wild.md

 Hong Kong 1990©<br>
 94 mins<br>

-This 4K digital restoration was undertaken  from the 35mm original camera negative by the Criterion Collection in collaboration with L’Immagine Ritrovata and One Cool.
+This 4K digital restoration was undertaken  from the 35mm original camera negative by the Criterion Collection in collaboration with L’Immagine Ritrovata and One Cool.<br>
+<br><br>

 **WORLD OF WONG KAR WAI**<br>
 **As Tears Go By (Wong Gok ka moon)**<br>